anmarkoulis/event-sourcing/docs/notes.md

 ---

-### Slide 24: Debugging Superpowers: The Immutable World
+### Slide 24: Debugging Superpowers: Testing Business Logic
 **Key Points:**
-- Show debugging superpowers
-- Give concrete examples
+- Show how to test business logic with real data
+- Demonstrate aggregate testing capabilities
-- Emphasize the value
+- Emphasize the value of replaying real scenarios
-- Connect to real scenarios
+- Connect to real business rule testing
 - Transition from resilience to debugging benefits

 **Speaking Notes:**
-"Now, this is where event sourcing really shines - debugging.
-Traditional debugging is like 'I don't know what happened' - check logs maybe, check database current state only, ask users unreliable.
-Event sourcing debugging is 'I can see exactly what happened' - we get all events around a timestamp, see every change with timestamps and data, and can replay to see the exact state.
-Every change is recorded - nothing is lost."
+"Now, this is where event sourcing really shines - testing business logic at specific points in time.
+Instead of trying to recreate scenarios in test environments, we can rebuild the exact state at any moment in history.
+Here's how it works: we get all events before a specific incident time, rebuild the aggregate state at that exact moment, and then apply the problematic event that caused the issue - like a UserSuspendedEvent.
+This lets us see exactly what the business rules would do when that event is applied, and understand why certain actions were allowed or blocked.
+This gives us the ability to debug issues that happened hours or days ago, and test business logic against real production data at any point in time.
+This is debugging and testing superpowers combined."

 ---

 ### Slide 25: Real-World Trade-offs & Key Takeaways
 **Key Points:**
-- Be honest about limitations
+- Be honest about limitations with specific examples
-- Show when it's overkill
+- Show when it's overkill based on standard literature
 - Present balanced trade-offs
-- Help audience make informed decisions
-- Provide clear takeaways
+- Emphasize Python ecosystem strength
 - Transition from challenges to summary

 **Speaking Notes:**
 "Let's be honest about when NOT to use event sourcing.
-It's overkill for simple CRUD applications.
-It has a steep learning curve for teams new to distributed systems.
-Traditional logging suffices for systems with simple audit requirements.
-And it has overhead for performance-critical reads.
-Event sourcing is for systems that need to explain themselves.
+It's overkill for simple CRUD with basic audit needs - traditional logging suffices.
+High-frequency trading systems need immediate consistency, not eventual consistency.
+Teams without distributed systems experience will struggle with the learning curve.
+And systems with simple, predictable business rules don't need this complexity.
 Here are the real trade-offs: you gain complete audit trail, time travel, debugging superpowers, and scalability, but you lose simplicity, immediate consistency, storage overhead, and learning curve.
-So what have we learned today?
-Event sourcing is about building systems that can explain themselves.
-Python + FastAPI + Celery are more than capable for serious architecture.
-Eventual consistency requires thoughtful UI design.
-Performance requires design - snapshots, indexing, caching.
-And event sourcing is not for every system - know when to use it.
-The goal is to build systems that can explain themselves 6 months from now."
+But when you do need event sourcing, the Python ecosystem with FastAPI and Celery is more than capable of solving even the most complex distributed systems challenges.
+This combination gives you the tools to build systems that can explain themselves."

 ---